Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Introduction

-Next we outline some differences between our approach and existing methods.
-First, we do not consider any assumptions on convexity and concavity (cf. \citep{georghiou2020primal}) and hence target general polynomial ARO problems.
-Additionally, we do not use convex approximations of inequality constraints, such as in~\citep{lasserreQuant}, \citep{lee2020robust}, and \citep{AdaptRobACOPF}.
-Our approach is also different from other robust optimization methods where non-linear constraints are linearized, such as~\cite{RobustACOPF}.
-First, we linearize the equality constraints while keeping the original non-linear inequalities.
-Second, we linearize locally, and our approximations are closely related to the original constraints via Taylor series.
-The results in this paper are distinct from~\citep{ACOPFRobFeas} since in the latter work a robust solution is obtained by iteratively tightening the inequality constraints.
-In~\cite{GenNLRobust}, the authors also tackle general non-linear optimization problems but use an alternative formulation of ARO problems and thus a distinct solution strategy.
-Our approach is close in spirit to the approach in \citep{roald2018}.
-However, the authors of the latter paper consider chance constraints in a particular problem type using a linearization approach that iteratively adjusts the inequality constraints.
-Finally, our approach is complementary to approaches where the uncertainty set is partitioned into subsets, such as \citep{splittingUnc}.
-Since we approximate the second-stage decision rules not with respect to the uncertainty but rather with respect to the state variables, the approaches could be combined for large uncertainty sets; see Remark~\ref{rem:as} in Section~\ref{sec:problem}.
+Our approach differs from other robust optimization methods where non-linear constraints are linearized, such as~\cite{RobustACOPF}.
+We linearize equalities only, linearize locally, and our approximations are closely related to the original constraints via Taylor series.
+The results in this paper are also distinct from~\cite{ACOPFRobFeas} since in the latter work a robust solution is obtained by iteratively tightening the inequality constraints.
+In~\cite{GenNLRobust}, the authors tackle general non-linear optimization problems but use an alternative ARO formulation and thus a distinct solution strategy.
+Our approach is close in spirit to the approach in \cite{roald2018} which uses local Taylor expansions too.
+However, the authors of the latter paper work with chance constraints, use full linearizations and address specifically ACOPF.
+Similarly, the approach in~\cite{biefel2022affinely} is tailored to linear complementarity problems.

 This paper is organized as follows.
-In Section~\ref{sec:problem}, we present the formulation of the problem we are interested in and motivate our solution approach.
-In Section~\ref{sec:solAp}, we describe the proposed dynamic algorithm in detail.
-In Section~\ref{sec:Check}, we certify feasibility and infeasibility of the solution.
-In Section~\ref{sec:quad}, we evaluate the proposed approaches on ACOPF instances.
-Finally, we give conclusions in Section~\ref{sec:aviol} and discuss how the approach presented could be further improved via future work.
+In Section~\ref{sec:problem}, we present the problem formulation and motivate our solution approach.
+In Section~\ref{sec:Eq}, we describe the proposed algorithms in detail.
+In Section~\ref{subsec:acopf}, we evaluate our approach on ACOPF instances.
+Finally, in Section~\ref{sec:aviol} we present conclusions and discuss directions for future work.